robfatland/nexus/bash/tunnels.md

 should be available.
 This includes `bash` access to the VM.

-### Configuration 2: Laptop to bastion VM to Jupyter server VM
+### Two hop ssh tunnel: Laptop to bastion VM to Jupyter server VM

 This approach presumes that a (less exposed / more secure) VM called `worker` is configured and running